Weitek

 In the late 1980s Weitek saw a new opportunity and started developing frame buffers for Sun Microsystems workstations.
-In the early 1990s they also introduced the SPARC POWER μP (as in "power-up"), a pin-compatible version of the SPARC processor.
+In the early 1990s it also introduced the SPARC POWER μP (as in "power-up"), a pin-compatible version of the SPARC processor.
 The μP could be dropped into existing SPARCstation 2 and SPARCstation IPX workstations and ran at 80 MHz, double the clock speed of the CPUs it replaced.
 The chip ran twice as fast internally, providing a boost of about 50–60% in overall speed, due to the bus not getting any faster.
-However, they did not pursue this concept with later generations of SPARC processors.
+However, it did not pursue this concept with later generations of SPARC processors.

-Weitek turned their frame-buffer experience to the PC market in the early 90s and introduced a series of SVGA multimedia chipsets known as the "POWER" systems.
-Consisting of two chips, one drawing the graphics known as the P9000 and another handling the output, the VideoPower 5x86, the POWER series was used in a number of third-party designs based on the VESA Local Bus standard.
-The P9001 moved to PCI and became fairly popular in 1994, known as the Viper in designs from Diamond and Orchid.
-The final generation, the P9100, combined the P9001 and 5286 into a single chip.
+Weitek turned its frame-buffer experience to the PC market in the early 90s and introduced a series of SVGA multimedia chipsets under the "POWER" moniker.
+Consisting of two chips, one performing the GUI graphics acceleration named P9000, and another handling basic VGA operations (either Weitek's own 5186 or 5286, or an Oak OTI-087X), the POWER series was used in a number of third-party designs based on the VESA Local Bus standard.
+Later on, PCI cards using the P9000 were released, by adding the P9001 VLB-to-PCI bridge chip.
+The final generation, the P9100, combined the operations of all the chips into a single one.
 Weitek adapters were fairly successful in the early days of the 486 market, but fell from use when less expensive systems were introduced by a host of new players in the mid-1990s.
 A couple of versions were also released for the Amiga and used its ReTargetable Graphics standard.

-During the early 1990s, most CPU designs started including FPUs built into the system, basically "for free", and Weitek made a series of attempts to re-enter the low-end CPU and graphics driver market with their W464 (486) and W564 (P5) systems, which used the host machine's RAM as the frame buffer to lower costs.
+During the early 1990s, most CPU designs started including FPUs built into the system, basically "for free", and Weitek made a series of attempts to re-enter the low-end CPU and graphics driver market with its W464 (486) and W564 (P5) systems, which used the host machine's RAM as the frame buffer to lower costs.
 By 1995, the company was almost dead, and in late 1996, Rockwell's Semiconductor Systems purchased the remains and quickly disappeared.